Need Help Paying for Home Heating?

 - Current picture ID of the head of the household.

 NEFWC fuel assistance/LIHEAP clients are also eligible for the Massachusetts Weatherization Assistance Program, a year-round home energy service that can provide funding for energy conservation projects such as:

 - Floor insulation

 - Limited energy-related repairs

-LIHEAP clients can also receive Heating Emergency Assistance Retrofit Task Weatherization Assistance Program, which provides heating system repair and replacement services to low-income households and is also available year-round.
+LIHEAP clients may also be eligible for the Heating Emergency Assistance Retrofit Task Weatherization Assistance Program (HEARTWAP), which provides heating system repair and replacement to low-income households.
+This program is available year-round as funding is available.

 About New England Farm Workers’ and LIHEAP

-New England Farm Workers’ Council (NEFWC) has managed the Low Income Home Energy Assistance Program (LIHEAP) for the City of Springfield since 1982 and for 27 cities and towns in northern Worcester County since 1987.
-LIHEAP assists low-income households, including owners and renters, in meeting the high cost of home heating, and is funded by the U.S. Department of Health and Human Services.
+New England Farm Workers’ Council (NEFWC) has managed the Low-Income Home Energy Assistance Program (LIHEAP) for the City of Springfield since 1982 and for 27 cities and towns in North Central MA since 1987.
+LIHEAP assists low-income households, including homeowners and renters, in meeting the high cost of home heating, and is funded by the U.S. Department of Health and Human Services.